+Mohs surgery is skin cancer surgery.
 Mohs surgery is a precise surgical technique used to treat skin cancer.
 During Mohs surgery, thin layers of cancer-containing skin are progressively removed and examined until only cancer-free tissue remains.
 The goal of Mohs surgery is to remove the skin cancer, while causing minimal damage to surrounding healthy tissue.
 Watch this educational video about Mohs surgery.

 Why MOHS Surgery?